Chasing Cascades: The Ultimate Dominican Republic Itinerary that includes Jarabacoa Waterfalls

 Crafting Your Perfect Dominican Republic Itinerary That Includes Jarabacoa Waterfalls

 When plotting the perfect Dominican Republic itinerary that includes Jarabacoa waterfalls, think of it as a sandwich: the cultural bread of Santo Domingo on one end, the refreshing beach finale on the other, and the meaty adventure of Jarabacoa’s cascades stuffed gloriously in the middle.
-This isn’t the Dominican Republic of cruise ship day-trippers or the all-inclusive zombies who return home with nothing more to show for their trip than a sunburn and a refrigerator magnet.
+This isn’t the Dominican Republic of cruise ship day-trippers or the all-inclusive zombies who return home with nothing more to show for their trip than a sunburn and a refrigerator magnet—this is the kind of adventure that belongs on any serious Dominican Republic bucket list.

 Day-by-Day Breakdown: From Historical Beginnings to Mountain Adventures